Selsertown, Mississippi

-Selsertown is an extinct town in Adams County, Mississippi, United States.
+Selsertown is a ghost town in Adams County, Mississippi, United States.

+Pre-colonization

 A Plaquemine culture platform mound is located there, once known as the Selsertown Mound but currently known as Emerald Mound.
 The mound is 35 ft in height, with two secondary mounds at either end of its summit that rise even higher.
 It once had a total of six to eight mounds on its summit but only the two on the ends have survived.
 It covers 6 acre.
 It was described as being of "extraordinary size" in the 1848 book Ancient Monuments of the Mississippi Valley and it is the second-largest Pre-Columbian earthwork in the United States, after Monk's Mound at Cahokia, Illinois.
 The mound dates from the period between 1200 and 1730 CE and is the type site for the Emerald Phase (1500 to 1680 CE) of the Natchez Bluffs Plaquemine culture chronology.
 It was still in use by their descendants, the historic era Natchez people, as their main ceremonial center.
 Emerald was abandoned by the time of the French colonial period, and the hereditary chief of the Natchez had his capital at the nearby Grand Village Site.
 This settlement was one of the last active expressions of the platform mound building culture along the Mississippi River.

+Ellicotville

+Early names for Seslertown that referred to American surveyor Andrew Ellicott included Ellicott's Spring, Ellicotville or Ellicottville.
+The dividing line for the earliest subdivision of Mississippi Territory, Adams and Pickering counties, ran through Ellicottville.
+The first Methodist service in Jefferson County was conducted by Tobias Gibson at the home of John Griffing at Selsertown in 1798.
+The settlement was a slave market of the Natchez District by the time Mississippi became a U.S. territory.

+This name was most commonly in use during the first decade of the 1800s.
+The National Intelligencer of Washington, D.C. reported that Governor W. C. C. Claiborne was hosted at a "sumptuous dinner" put on by militia officers and "several respectable citizens of Jefferson County" at which toasts were made to Thomas Jefferson himself, the Congress, and "The COMMERCE of the MISSISSIPPI, and DESTRUCTION TO THE POWER THAT MOLESTS IT," and to "The farmers of the Miffiflippi territory—we venerate the plough."

+It is said that the first cotton gin in the Natchez District stood at Selsertown: "The early gins were indeed simple, a small set of rollers operated by two boys, one who turned the crank and the other who fed the cotton.
+Later, treadle power was added and only person was needed to do the work."
+The Ellicotville cotton gin and mill was listed for sale in 1813, and notice was published in 1815 that the refurbished gin had reopened for business.